 Legendary lochs, crumbling castles and moody skies that make scotch taste even better; the Scottish Highlands will surprise you at every turn.

 The Highlands is the Scotland you imagine when you close your eyes.
 It’s the wild and mystical landscapes, medieval ruins, tiny cottages at the foothills of mountains, breathtaking coastline and enchanting islands that seem a million miles from the rest of the world.
 Our local guides will help you discover what makes this part of the world so special.
 From tracking down Nessie on Loch Ness, following in the footsteps of Harry Potter on the Glenfinnan Viaduct, wandering through ancient fortresses and getting lost (not literally) in the beauty of Cairngorms National Park – no two days are the same.
-The Scottish Highlands will un-loch your heart and quench your thirst for adventure.
+A Highlands tour will un-loch your love for Scotland and quench your thirst for adventure.

 Our Scottish Highlands tours & holidays